PHCY5619 Medicinal Chemistry for Pharmacy

 - Students are able to (1) appreciate the many facets of the drug development process; (2) be familiar with the chemistry of proteins and nucleic acids as common drug targets; (3) understand the various ways in which drugs interact with their biological target; (4) recognise and classify a number of drug structures and predict their in vivo behaviour and activity; (5) describe structure–activity relationships and the mechanism of action of various drugs at the molecular level; (6) understand how physiochemical properties of drugs affect their principal therapeutic applications and/or toxicity, stability, absorption, distribution, metabolism and excretion; and (7) competently demonstrate technical and analytical skills in methods commonly employed in drug isolation, identification and analysis.

-- Typically this unit is assessed in the following ways: (1) laboratory assessments; (2) tests; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) laboratory assessments; (2) tests; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.